There are many factors that can cause addiction-

 Lack of empathy, understanding, and sensitivity toward certain family members; while, on the other hand, expressing extreme empathy toward one or more family members who have (real or perceived) “special needs”

-Denial (a refusal to acknowledge abusive behaviour; also known as the “elephant in the room”) Extremes in conflict (either too much fighting or insufficient arguing between family members)
+Denial (a refusal to acknowledge abusive behavior; also known as the “elephant in the room”) Extremes in conflict (either too much fighting or insufficient arguing between family members)

 Abnormal sexual behavior such as incest

 Abuse in childhood in any form emotional or physical.

 Divorced or separated parents in continuous conflict, or parents who should separate, but do not (to the detriment of their children)

 People living in such an environment can easily fall prey to addictions as relief from stifling family circumstances.